sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 -	 Restriction on private space: the operator avoids making a flight path across a private space
 -	 Operation-aware announcement to public: the public under observation of a UAS operation should be informed about it.

-the likelihood of privacy violation in the case of ”UAS operation out of control” is represented qualitatively by the Privacy Risk Class (PRC) value.
+The likelihood of privacy violation in the case of “UAS operation out of control” is represented qualitatively by the Privacy Risk Class (PRC) value.
 The intrinsic PRC value is determined based on the intrinsic features of operation as shown in Figure 5.

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_005.png" title="Figure 5.
 Intrinsic PRC Determination" width="600" align="center">}}